oneal2000/STARD/README.md

 # STARD
-Welcome to StaRD(the STAtute Retrieval Dataset)This is an innovative dataset derived from real-world legal consultation inquiries made by the general public.
+Welcome to StaRD(the STAtute Retrieval Dataset).This is an innovative dataset derived from real-world legal consultation inquiries made by the general public.
 STARD addresses a notable void in the current landscape of law retrieval datasets, which primarily focus on professional legal queries, thereby neglecting the complexity and variety inherent in layperson inquiries.

 ## Overview